-Practice Notes: Promising Practices to Support Parents with Intellectual Disabilities / Brief Author / Year / Country Center for Advanced Studies in Child Welfare / 2019 / US

-Description This brief discusses two main types of interventions to help support parents with intellectual disabilities that have shown positive outcomes, interventions aimed at parenting skill development and interventions aimed at increasing parental social connections and supports.
-The brief is from the Child Welfare arena, but the information and practical considerations are applicable to all services that assist parents and parents with disabilities.
+Name of Resource Practice Notes: Promising Practices to Support Parents with Intellectual Disabilities Author / Year / Country Center for Advanced Studies in Child Welfare / 2019 / US Description This brief discusses two interventions to help support parents with intellectual disabilities that have shown positive outcomes, 1) interventions aimed at parenting skill development and 2) interventions aimed at increasing parental social connections and supports.
+The brief is written for Child Welfare, but the information and practical considerations are applicable to all services that assist parents and parents with disabilities.
 Overall, interventions aimed at parenting skill development show that parents with intellectual disabilities can acquire skills to improve their parenting ability.
-Of the interventions aimed at increasing parental social connections and supports, the most studied is the structured support group.
-While there is less research and program development in this area, there are promising practices.
+Interventions aimed at increasing parental social connections and supports are less studied, but there are promising practices.
 The practice brief provides 8 strategies for supporting parents with intellectual disabilities.
-Some strategies require implementation, but many can be used by direct service practitioners.
-Link
+LINK